 - 11.1 Officers consider the principle of development on this part of the POL allocation to be acceptable; there are not any specific constraints to developing the site and applications for residential development have recently been approved on other parts of the POL allocation, including a scheme for 95 houses.
-Furthermore the land is allocated for housing in the emerging Local Plan and significant weight can be afforded to this. - 11.2 The proposed single point of access off Yew Tree Road to serve the development is considered to be acceptable.

-- 11.3 Officers are satisfied that an appropriate scheme can be brought forward at reserved matters that respects the character and visual amenity of the area and protects residential amenity.
+Furthermore the land is allocated for housing in the emerging Local Plan and significant weight can be afforded to this. - 11.2 The proposed single point of access off Yew Tree Road to serve the development is considered to be acceptable. - 11.3 Officers are satisfied that an appropriate scheme can be brought forward at reserved matters that integrates with the existing area and new planned development in the immediate vicinity.
+Subject to consideration of the reserved matters residential amenity would be protected.
 Ecological and drainage considerations can be dealt with by conditions. - 11.6 The NPPF has introduced a presumption in favour of sustainable development.
 The policies set out in the NPPF taken as a whole constitute the Government's view of what sustainable development means in practice. - 11.7 This application has been assessed against relevant policies in the development plan and other material considerations.
 It is considered that the development would constitute sustainable development and is therefore recommended for approval.